 1. Mix Coconut Oil and Aloe Vera Juice

-Just get a pure coconut oil and aloe vera juice.
-Take one cup of the coconut oil and mix with one-two tablespoon of aloe vera.
-Apply it to every corner of the damaged hair then leave it on hair for like 30-50 minutes.
-You can use a shower cap to cover it if you have one.
+Get a pure coconut oil and aloe vera juice.
+Take one small cup of the coconut oil and mix with one-two tablespoon of aloe vera ( just make sure it will be enough to cover all your hair)

-Just like buttering the bread and beard, you can also use it on your damaged hair. who knows what might work for you?
+Just like buttering the bread and beard, you can also use it on your damaged hair.
+Who knows what might work for you?

-Use Protective Formula Next Time
+4. Use Protective Formula Next Time

 This should have been the first thing to do or have in mind before highlighting.

 Other Helpful Treatment Tips

-- Trim your hair split ends regularly
+- Trim your hair split and damaged ends regularly.

 - Use leave-in conditioner for daily conditioning and always hydrate hair as much as you can.

-- Protect the hair from the sun and other harsh environmental factors with hat, scarf or any other wears.
+- Protect the hair from the sun and other harsh environmental factors with hat, scarf, or any other wears.

 - Keep your hairstyle or cut simple.